department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 **C:** 10 inches wide by 39 inches tall by 3 inches thick
 - **Lettering:** Lettering is raised inside a recessed shield.

-**Note:** If you're requesting a marble headstone in this special style, check "Upright Marble" in block 11 and write "XA," "XB," or "XC" to choose your headstone size.
+**Note:** If you're requesting a marble headstone in this special style, check "Upright Marble" in block 11 and write "XA," "XB," or "XC" to choose your headstone size when you fill out the Claim for Standard Government Headstone or Marker.
 </div>
 </li>
 <li>